10 public sector projects win GCN Awards for IT excellence

 Today, IRS has a simpler and more manageable web environment, built on a platform that supplies nearly 2,000 virtual machines and can scale quickly to meet fluctuating business demands and workloads.
 Meanwhile IRS.gov has experienced a 10.5 percent increase in visits and a 92.9 percent customer satisfaction rate from its help desk.
 IEP has helped IRS establish end-to-end accountability, build a cost effective enterprise IT foundation and earn public acceptance as a trusted taxation website.

-Office of the CIO, New York City Department of Transportation
+New York City Department of Transportation, IT & Telecom, New York City Department of Transportation

 According to the New York City Department of Transportation, 10 percent of New Yorkers are lost at any given time.
 It’s no wonder: the city has over 6,000 miles of roadway, 6,000 bikes, 1,200 buses and 12,700 miles of sidewalk.
 Add in visitors that descend upon the city on any given week, and the number people straying off course is not only inconvenient but a public safety concern.